A Deed of Appropriation can help mitigate the effect of Capital Gains Tax (CGT) upon the sale of a deceased’s property.

 Sandra and Steve are the residuary beneficiaries of their late uncle’s estate.
 Since the date of his death the property has increased in value and as a result they have agreed a sale price of £300,000, which is £50,000 more than the probate valuation.
 The executors ask their solicitors to ‘appropriate’ the property to the beneficiaries.
 As a result, Sandra and Steve are both able to apply their annual tax free allowance of £11,700 and the gain is reduced by £23,400.
 Sandra and Steve are both basic rate income tax payers and therefore CGT at 18% is payable on the balance.

-For further advice as to ways you can mitigate your Capital Gains Tax liability please contact Jonathan Gallop on firstname.lastname@example.org or call 01494 781360
+For further advice as to ways you can mitigate your Capital Gains Tax liability speak to our dedicated Wills, Trust & Probate Team headed by Jonathan Gallop on firstname.lastname@example.org or call 01494 781360